Table of Contents

 University faculty, staff, or researchers working at the University as well as those individuals at off campus sites must initiate review of their research by the IRE prior to initiation.
 Notification will be done via the IBC administrative office

-Non-University entities renting, leasing or otherwise using University property, equipment or facilities, and that are using or storing any of these agents must notify the University Health and Safety (UHS) UHS has the authority to prohibit unacceptable use and storage of the materials.
+Non-University entities renting, leasing or otherwise using University property, equipment or facilities, and that are using or storing any of these agents must notify the Health, Safety and Risk Management (HSRM).
+HSRM has the authority to prohibit unacceptable use and storage of the materials.

 The effective oversight of DURC is based on identifying DURC and its associated risks, then devising ways to mitigate these risks.
 Under both USG policies on DURC, this process begins with the identification of research that directly involves 1 or more of the 15 listed agents.
 Any such research that is identified must then be assessed for whether the research produces, aims to produce, or can be reasonably anticipated to produce one or more of seven listed experimental effects